iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

 ## Testing pattern

-Testing pattern defines the number of app versions evaluated in the experiment and the logic used to determine the `winner`.
+Testing pattern defines the number of versions evaluated in the experiment and the logic used to determine the `winner`.
 Iter8 supports `Canary` and `Conformance` testing patterns.

 === "Canary"
     `Canary` testing involves two versions, a `baseline` and a `candidate`.
 In a `Canary` experiment, Iter8 assesses if versions satisfy the objectives[^1] specified in the experiment.
 If `candidate` satisfies objectives, then `candidate` is the `winner`; else, if `baseline` satisfies the objectives, then `baseline` is the `winner`; else, there is no `winner`.